 - 3x7 feet, painted with a crown molding top and detailed bottom

-Mission-style, solid oak coffee table: $800
+- Mission-style, solid oak coffee table: $800

-- 10 hours labor at $60 per and $200 in lumber, stain and finish
+- 10 hours labor at $60 per hour and $200 in lumber, stain and finish

-- Double king custom bed: $6,500 — this bed, featured on the Today Show, has six built-in stairs and three kick-to-open drawers and was built to accommodate two people and eight dogs.
+- Double king custom bed: $6,500 — one bed, which was featured on the "Today Show," had six built-in stairs and three kick-to-open drawers and was built to accommodate two people and eight dogs.
 Materials contributed significantly to the high cost.

 Carpenters often quote cabinet work based on the linear feet of work to be done.
-For example, TJ Wilson Carpentry charges $200 and up per linear foot for custom cabinet work.
+For example, a Thumbtack pro in Riverside, New Jersey who builds custom kitchen cabinets charges $200+ per linear foot for custom cabinet work.

 Before you hire a carpenter, use these tips: